Workers’ Comp Reserves is the actual money that has been laid aside to cover all the expenses of a Workers’ Compensation Claim.

 Rating of the severity of the injury

-Also known as Workers’ Compensation Rating, this is usually determined at the settlement of the claim.
-This rating is important because it also plays a role in determining the money that will be paid as Workers’ Compensation.
+Also referred to as Workers’ Compensation Rating, this factor is typically established during the settlement of a claim.
+This rating bears significance as it influences the amount paid as Workers’ Compensation.

-The rate can be as high as a hundred percent if the injury is severe but it can also be zero percent if the victim is completely healed.
-Check how KlearAnalytics help you in severity scoring.
+A higher rating corresponds to a higher Workers’ Compensation payout.
+Rates can range from as high as a hundred percent for severe injuries to zero percent if the victim has completely recovered.
+Learn how KlearAnalytics aids in severity scoring.

 Family Medical Leave Act (FMLA)

-This act gives employees the right to take emergency leave from work for as long as 12 weeks per year.
-The reason for leave may or may not be work-related and under this act, it is the employers’ duty to ensure that the employee retains his job upon his return to work.
+This act grants employees the right to take emergency leave from work for up to 12 weeks per year.
+The reason for the leave may or may not be work-related.
+Under this act, it is the employer’s responsibility to guarantee job retention for the employee upon their return to work.

 Family Medical Leave Act(FMLA) vs Workers’ Compensation